Shia Wedding Traditions: A Journey Through Sacred Ceremonies and Cultural Heritage

 Persian Elegance: Iranian Shia Weddings

 Iranian Shia weddings elevate aesthetics to an art form.
 The Aroosi might span several events over a week, each with its own dress code and purpose.
-The Pagosha ceremony, where the bride steps into her new home over a Quran, includes her mother-in-law presenting her with gold jewelry-each piece a promise of acceptance and protection.
+The Pagosha ceremony, where the bride steps into her new home over a Quran, includes her mother-in-law presenting her with gold jewelry, each piece a promise of acceptance and protection.

 The knife dance (Raghseh Chagoo) at Iranian receptions has evolved into competitive entertainment.
-Dancers hold the cake knife hostage, demanding increasingly creative “ransoms” from the groom-money for charity, promises of date nights, or public declarations of love.
+Dancers hold the cake knife hostage, demanding increasingly creative “ransoms” from the groom: money for charity, promises of date nights, or public declarations of love.
 The bride might eventually “rescue” her groom by outbidding everyone, symbolically showing she’ll always support him.

 Arabian Nights: Iraqi and Lebanese Traditions